veggiemonk/awesome-docker/CONTRIBUTING.md

 If it is your first time maintaining an open source project, read the [best practice guides for maintainers](https://opensource.guide/best-practices/).

 Here are the few things you need to know:
 * we don't push directly to master, we create a pull request.
-Every entry has to be reviewed.
+Every entry **MUST** be reviewed!
-* how to tell if a project should be on the list, read this file `CONTRIBUTING.md`
+* how to tell if a project should be on the list?
+Read this file `CONTRIBUTING.md`
-* to ask a contributor to make a change, just copy paste this message [here](https://github.com/veggiemonk/awesome-docker/pull/289#issuecomment-285608004) and changes a few things like names and stuff.
-The main idea is to help people get to quality.
+* to ask a contributor to make a change, just copy paste this message [here](https://github.com/veggiemonk/awesome-docker/pull/289#issuecomment-285608004) and changes a few things like names and stuff. **The main idea is to help people get to quality.**
-* If something seems weird, if you don't understand what a project does or the documentation is poor, don't hesitate to ask for more (see previous point).
+* If something seems weird, if you don't understand what a project does or the documentation is poor, don't hesitate to (nicely) ask for more (see previous point).
+* Say thank you to people who contribute to this project!
+It may not seems like much but respect and gratitude are important :D